 Belmont Residences West is a five-storey, 80-unit condominium residence situated along the Galloping Goose Regional Trail near Jacklin Avenue in Langford on Victoria's West Shore.

-The building is the first phase of condominium adjacent to Langford's Belmont Market shopping centre on lands formerly occupied by Belmont Secondary School.
+The building is the first phase of condominiums adjacent to Langford's Belmont Market shopping centre on lands formerly occupied by Belmont Secondary School.

 This project profile is enhanced with Citified Plus to provide you with additional project data.
 Learn more about Citified Plus.